HIPAA Notice of Privacy Practices

 • For portable electronic copies, we may charge a reasonable fee for labor or related supplies.

-• We have up to 30 days to make your PHI available to you.
+• We generally have up to 30 days to make your PHI available to you.
 If more time is needed to respond, we will notify you within the specified timeframe, explaining the delay and providing an updated response time.

 Right to Amend: